 21/00181 Extension of lakes at Clearwater fishery – permitted.
 Work appears to have started and is expected to be finished this summer.
 Dave has been told that minimal material is expected to be moved on or off site during the works.

 24/00170 – Agricultural building off Kier Holme Lane – under consideration.
-The site appears to be strewn with rubbishThe Applicant is based in Manchester.
+The site appears to be strewn with rubbish.
+The Applicant is based in Manchester.

 The Clerk concluded his report.